Ridge High School: Athletics

 The boys' cross country team finished fourth in the NJSIAA Meet of Champions in 2006.
 The team finished sixth in the NJSIAA Meet of Champions in 2010.

 The ice hockey varsity team won the Public A state championship in 2008, 2007 and 2019, won the McInnis Cup in 2004, 2005 and 2007-2009 The team won the Public A state championship in 2008, with a 5-0 over Watchung Hills Regional High School in the tournament final.
 In 2017, the team went on to win its second Public A state championship, defeating Watchung Hills by a score of 2-1 in the tournament final.
 The team won the 2019 Public B state championship defeating Randolph High School.

 The boy's varsity ski team won the 2009 New Jersey Interscholastic Ski Racing Association (NJISRA) overall state championship.

 The boys' lacrosse team won the Group III state championship in 2010 (defeating West Windsor-Plainsboro High School North in the tournament final) and the Group IV title in 2013 (vs. Southern Regional High School); the team won the 2013 Tournament of Champions vs. Don Bosco Preparatory High School.

 The Ridge girls' golf team won the 2015 Tournament of Champions, 26 strokes ahead of Red Bank Catholic High School in second place, marking the team's fifth consecutive state championship.

 The Ridge girls' volleyball team won the Group IV state championship in 2017, defeating Cherokee High School.

-The coach of the boys fencing team, Stephen Kovacs, was arrested in October 2021 on charges of sexual assault.
-He died in jail in January 15, 2022.

 In March 2022, at the National Scholastic Indoor Championships, the boys track team set a national high school record with a time of 9:53.40 in the distance medley relay.

 In 2023, the boys' tennis team won the Group IV state championship, the program's first, with a 4-1 victory in the finals against Cherry Hill High School East.